naren901/naren901/README.md

 - 👋 Hi, I’m @naren901
 - 👀 I’m interested in Data Engineering, Software Engineering and applied Statistics and ML.
-- I like ot implement Optimization and Applied Maths algorithems.
+- I like to implement Optimization and Applied Maths algorithems.
 - - 💞️ I’m looking to collaborate on Data Engineering, Data Science projects.
 - 📫